 The WHO estimated that 23 million more babies worldwide missed routine vaccinations – including the two recommended measles doses – in 2020 than in 2019.

 Even if parents are able to bring their child to be immunised, Rayburn explained that between power outages, transport issues, and supply chain delays, vaccine efficacy could be low.
-The measles, mumps, and rubella vaccine must be stored at between -50°C and +8°C.
+The measles vaccine* must be stored at between -20°C to 8°C, depending on location.

 Given such a “major structural upheaval”, Matthew Stearns, International Medical Corps’ country director in Afghanistan, said there were certain to be challenges across all sectors, including healthcare.
 He said he hoped the current outbreak would be “a one-off, relatively contained, and under control”.